-The modulation of the role of plant traits in OC storage by sediment properties is seen when comparing our sites on the western coast of Unguja Island, Zanzibar to meadows located on the south and east coast of the island.
-At these other locations, sediment OC storage is two to three times higher than what was measured in our sites (40.7 to 73.8 Mg C ha-1 in the top 50 cm), and is positively correlated to seagrass biomass at the landscape scale, with the largest stocks located in sediments beneath large, persistent species (Gullström et al., 2017).
-T. ciliatum occurs at all locations, and contains similar amounts (AG biomass: 556±200 g DWm-2; BG biomass: 983±564 g DWm-2) of low elemental quality (AG tissue %N: 1.4±0.1; BG tissues %N: 0.7±0.1) plant tissues (Gullström et al., 2017).
+in the top 50 cm) and is positively correlated to seagrass biomass at the landscape scale, with the largest stocks located in sediments beneath large, persistent species (Gullström et al., 2017).
+T. ciliatum occurs at all locations and contains similar amounts (AG biomass: $556 \pm 200 \text{ g DW m}^{-2}$; BG biomass: $983 \pm 564 \text{ g DW m}^{-2}$) of low-elemental-quality (AG tissue %N: 1.4 ± 0.1 ; BG tissue %N: 0.7 ± 0.1) plant tissues (Gullström et al., 2017).
 What does differ between our sites and these meadows to the south and east are the sediments.
-The biogenic carbonate sediments that occur on the western side (where our sites occur) differ greatly from the eastern and southern coasts of the Island (Shaghude et al., 1999).
-The western carbonate sediments are composed of reefal foraminifera, mollusk, echinoderm and coral components and are characterized as coarse gravely sand (Table 1), whereas the eastern and southern sediments are composed primarily of remnants from calcareous green algae (Halimeda spp.; Shaghude et al., 1999), which form algal mounds, allowing for greater deposition of fine particles and deeper accumulations of carbonate mud (Kangwe et al., 2012; Muzuka et al., 2005).
-The narrow range of sediment properties found across the three meadows we sampled leaves us only the ability to piece together trends with data from others' work and speculate that differences in OC storage among regions of the island are due to the disparity in sediment characteristic, since plant traits were similar.
+The biogenic carbonate sediments that occur on the western side (where our sites occur) differ greatly from the eastern and southern coasts of the island (Shaghude et al., 1999).
+The western carbonate sediments are composed of reef foraminifera, mollusk, echinoderm, and coral components and are characterized as coarse gravelly sand (Table 1), whereas the eastern and southern sediments are composed primarily of remnants from calcareous green algae (Halimeda spp.; Shaghude et al., 1999), which form algal mounds, allowing for greater deposition of fine particles and deeper accumulations of carbonate mud (Kangwe et al., 2012; Muzuka et al., 2005).
+The narrow range of sediment properties found across the three meadows we sampled leaves us only the ability to piece together trends with data from others' work and speculate that differences in OC storage among regions of the island are due to the disparity in sediment characteristic since plant traits were similar.
 Another limitation of this work is that we are unable to identify the exact control(s) within the sediment environment controlling OC stabilization (or lack thereof), though we hypothesize it is linked to oxygen availability and sediment structure (accessibility).